gavin96m/CSC8208/doc/structure.md

 # Project Structure
 ## Accelerometer
-> If the heart is too fast/slow, call the corresponding method to return the parameters
+> If the self is too fast/slow, call the corresponding method to return the parameters

 ## Environment